 History and etymology

-The original Steinmann nail was introduced by Dr Fritz Steinmann in 1907.
-The original Kirschner wire was introduced in 1909 by Dr Martin Kirschner (1879-1942).
+The original Steinmann nail was introduced by the Swiss surgeon, Dr Fritz Steinmann in 1907.
+The original Kirschner wire was introduced in 1909 by the German surgeon, Dr Martin Kirschner (1879-1942).
 Both wires/pins were at first used for traction and only began to be used for fixation in the 1930s.

 - 1. Canale ST, Beaty JH.
 Campbell's Operative Orthopaedics: Expert Consult Premium Edition - Enhanced Online Features.
 Mosby.
 ISBN:B00A9LS8TA.
 Read it at Google Books - Find it at Amazon

 - 2. Franssen BB, Schuurman AH, Van der Molen AM et-al. One century of Kirschner wires and Kirschner wire insertion techniques: a historical review.
 Acta Orthop Belg.
 2010;76 (1): 1-6.
 Pubmed citation